qoherent/ria-hub-docs/docs/content/Usage/actions/design.md

     identifier: "actions-design"
 ---

-# Design of Gitea Actions
+# Design of RIA Hub Actions

-Gitea Actions has multiple components.
+RIA Hub Actions has multiple components.
 This document describes them individually.

 ## Act

 The [nektos/act](https://github.com/nektos/act) project is an excellent tool that allows you to run your GitHub Actions locally.
-We were inspired by this and wondered if it would be possible to run actions for Gitea.
+We were inspired by this and wondered if it would be possible to run actions for RIA Hub.

-However, while [nektos/act](https://github.com/nektos/act) is designed as a command line tool, what we actually needed was a Go library with modifications specifically for Gitea.
+However, while [nektos/act](https://github.com/nektos/act) is designed as a command line tool, what we actually needed was a Go library with modifications specifically for RIA Hub.
 So we forked it as [gitea/act](https://gitea.com/gitea/act).

 This is a soft fork that will periodically follow the upstream.
 Although some custom commits have been added, we will try our best to avoid changing too much of the original code.

-The forked act is just a shim or adapter for Gitea's specific usage.
+The forked act is just a shim or adapter for RIA Hub's specific usage.
 There are some additional commits that have been made, such as:

-- Outputting execution logs to logger hook so they can be reported to Gitea
+- Outputting execution logs to logger hook so they can be reported to RIA Hub
-- Disabling the GraphQL URL, since Gitea doesn't support it
+- Disabling the GraphQL URL, since RIA Hub doesn't support it
 - Starting a new container for every job instead of reusing to ensure isolation.

 These modifications have no reason to be merged into the upstream.